Salesforce Due Date Formula: Calculate Due Dates with Examples

 We can use any of the above-defined formulas by creating a custom formula field in Salesforce.
 Let’s move to the next section and learn to create a formula field on the object where we want to set the due date.

 With this, we now know about the Salesforce Due Date Formula.
-Next, we will move ahead and learn how to set the due date in Salesforce Lightning.
+Next, we will proceed to learn how to set the due date in Salesforce Lightning.

 Formula to calculate Due Date in Salesforce Lightning